Nafarelin spray stops the production of naturally occurring female sex hormones.

 If you have been prescribed nafarelin as part of a fertility treatment, it acts on the pituitary gland in your brain to stop the production of natural hormones which control the release of eggs from your ovaries.
 It does this over a period of time.
 After this time, you will then be prescribed other hormone treatments to stimulate ovulation.

 Nafarelin is also used to treat endometriosis.
-Endometriosis is a condition where tissue that normally lines the inside of your uterus (womb) is found elsewhere in your body, often in the pelvic area or abdomen.
+Endometriosis is a condition where tissue that normally lines the inside of your womb (uterus) is found elsewhere in your body, often in the pelvic area or abdomen.
 Nafarelin reduces the production of female sex hormones (such as oestrogen) by its action on your pituitary gland.
-Oestrogen can worsen certain problems such as endometriosis, so by reducing oestrogen, nafarelin will help to ease your symptoms.
+Oestrogen can worsen certain problems such as endometriosis, so by reducing oestrogen levels, nafarelin will help to ease your symptoms.

 Nafarelin is a medicine that cannot be taken in the usual way by mouth (as a tablet).
 Instead, it is given as a nasal spray because this gets the medicine into your bloodstream.